-So, according to Buddhism, we have either complete cessation, or some kind of mystical supernatural state, which no one can describe, to look forward to.
-Why does that not warm the cockles of my heart?
+So, according to Buddhism, we have either complete cessation, or some kind of mystical supernatural state that no one can describe, to look forward to.

 The Hindu concept of moksha, which is a Sanskrit term used to describe the attaining of eternal bliss or "highest happiness" by the soul is achieved through union with God (yoga), and release from samsara, defined as the repetitive cycle of birth, death, and rebirth (Please note that the different streams of yoga are all intended to bring about this union with the divine).

 Just as with nirvana, there is considerable differences of opinion regarding the precise nature of moksha.
 Some believe it is the annihilation of the soul's individuality, others believe the soul and God are eternally distinct.

 The final goal of these three Eastern religions is not something I, or anyone else, can envision or describe in any practical terms whatsoever.
 The words are all very well, but who can actually tell me what it is like to become one with God.
 Will I be able to think, feel etc. or do I simply cease to exist?
 The latter not being very appealing since I am a living breathing human being, who eats and sleeps, laughs and cries.

 Additionally, since there are a great many things I thoroughly enjoy... good food, summer rain, long walks etc. why in the world would a cessation of all desire be in the slightest bit appealing?

 And who is this god that I am supposed to be united with?
 Can any one tell me a little about him, assuming it is a 'him'?
 That is, of course, if any one actually knows.